Contact Us Today (424) 372-3112

 11357(a) Possession of Concentrated Cannabis

 This can be charged as either a felony or misdemeanor crime.
-The maximum sentence is up to three years in prison and a $500 fine.
+A felony charge is more serious than a misdemeanor charge, with potential penalties including a longer prison sentence and higher fines.
+The maximum sentence for a felony charge of this nature is up to three years in prison and a $500 fine.

 11357(b) Possession of Under an Ounce of Marijuana